The Advantages and Disadvantages of Designing with Breadboards

 Originally, breadboards were in fact as they sound to be; a board in which bread was cut on.
 These wooden boards were easy-to-access, and inexpensive way to mount your electrical projects on.
 As they began to develop the first true electrical boards, the term was just too commonly used with electronics to be abandoned, thus remained the term “breadboard.”
 So aside from the fact that modern breadboards aren’t viable tools to cut your delicious sourdough on, there are a few other limitations that exist that must be taken into account when determining your next prototyping steps.

-Breadboard diagrams will not be a good tool when designing circuits with high voltage.
+Breadboard diagrams will not be a good tool when working with a circuit design with with high voltage.
 Although most Printed Circuit Board manufacturing applications deal in low-voltage applications, if you find yourself in the area of 50V, pay attention and consider the fact that the board connections are not suited for this voltage application.
-Similarly, the boards will have difficulty in keeping up with high current applications.
+Similarly, the board and component will have difficulty in keeping up with high current applications.
 When heading into 20mA’s or greater, you will likely find your design not performing as well.

 In addition, when dealing with frequencies in the higher, more precise reaches of the spectrum, your signal integrity will certainly be in jeopardy and will not easily travel through the board.
 The reason for most of the errors you will run into with signal integrity (as well as the aforementioned disadvantages) is due mainly to the physical connection strips within the boards.
 These strips carry a very high resistance and can, in turn, carry stray capacitance that may wreak havoc.